What is bone marrow involvement?

 Since normal cells are present in the marrow, it's not unusual or

-unexpected that abnormal lymphoma cells will be present in the bone
+unexpected that lymphoma cells will also present in this organ.
+The involvement

 measured by a biopsy - a sample of the cells in the region.